NodeJs: Dependency-based attacks

 Whenever you use an ecosystem that uses third-party code you should know its dependencies and ask yourself questions like: "What packages do I use?", "Do I still use these packages?", "Do the packages I use have many users?", "Do my dependencies have any vulnerabilities?", "Are my dependencies up to date?".

-When installing a new package, try to get to know it, on the npm website you can get to know the project, know its versions and check the Security advisories.
+When installing a new package, try to get to know it, on the you can get to know the project, know its versions and check the

-As previously shown, the most common way to inject malicious packages is through typosquatting, packages created by malicious users who register the package with the very similar name of some well-known package.
-So one way to prevent it is to know the module naming conventions well to always try to identify this type of attack.
+As , the most common way to inject malicious packages is through typosquatting, packages created by malicious users who register the package with the very similar name of some well-known package.
+So one way to prevent it is to know the well to always try to identify this type of attack.